pchaussalet/docker-ansible/README.md

 Idempotence
 ===========
-The module will try to determine if the containers are already running, need to be started or stopped etc. This is currently accomplished by comparing the image name and command to the currently running containers to determine if t hey are the same containers previously started.
+The module will try to determine which containers it has already started on subsequent runs of the playbook.

-At some point Docker may support tagging of running containers which will make this more robust.
-Currently the only other option would be to track the instances IDs of the started containers in Ansible, which doesn't seem like the Ansible way of doing things.